emarsden/pssh-box-wasm/README.md

 # pssh-box-wasm

 A web-based tool to serialize and deserialize (create and decode) PSSH boxes, as used for the initialization of DRM systems.
+A tool that allows you to request decryption keys (obtain a license) from a Widevine DRM licensing server is also provided.
 This tool uses code from the Rust crate [pssh-box](https://crates.io/crates/pssh-box) compiled to WASM, and runs fully in your web browser (there is no server backend; the tool will work fully offline once loaded).